Busch Gardens Tampa Bay: 1975–1989: The Dark Continent and continued growth

 Near the end of 1975, Busch Gardens launched a new campaign that sought to promote the Tampa park around a centralized older Africa theme.
 The rebrand of the Busch Gardens park would introduce aspects of live entertainment, advertising, animal displays, and thrill rides.
 The beginning of the 1976 year saw the park take on a new name as "The Dark Continent".
 The Dark Continent was chosen to distinguish Busch Gardens from other comparably named attractions in Florida, such as the Tiki Gardens and Sunken Gardens.
 As part of the campaign, the African veldt became known as the Serengeti Plain, Boma became Nairobi, and the Moroccan village was formally dubbed Marrakesh.

-Work on the last part of the $7.6 million development, another themed area specified as the Congo, began in January 1976.
+Work on the last part of the $7.6 million development, another themed area known as the Congo, began in January 1976.
 Python, a steel roller coaster manufactured by Arrow Development, premiered on July 1, as the park's first roller coaster.
-A octopus-style flat ride, named the Monstrous Mamba, constructed by the Eyerly Aircraft Company was opened shortly after in 1976.
+An octopus-style flat ride, named the Monstrous Mamba, constructed by the Eyerly Aircraft Company was opened shortly after in 1976.
 Both additions were part of Stanleyville and located in the northern half of the section.
-A marching brass group known as the "Mystic Sheiks of Morocco" began performing throughout the park in 1976.
+A marching brass group known as the Mystic Sheiks of Morocco began performing throughout the park in 1976.
 The Congo section opened on July 26, 1977, next to Stanleyville and located northwest in the park's layout.
 The Congo incorporated the Python roller coaster and Monstrous Mamba into its themed land.
 The land saw the transformation of Livingstone's Landing into the African Queen boat ride.
 In addition, the land hosted a shooting gallery, the Bengal tiger's Claw Island exhibit, and an Intamin swing ride entitled the Swinging Vines.
 Bumper cars were opened in 1977.